ReesMorris/next-dynamic-env/README.md

 - **On Server**: Both `server` and `client` variables are accessible
 - **On Client**:
   - `client` variables are accessible
-  - `server` variables throw an error in development, return `undefined` in production
+  - `server` variables behavior depends on settings:
+    - With `onValidationError: 'throw'` (default): Throws error in development
+    - With `onValidationError: 'warn'`: Logs warning and returns `undefined`
+    - With custom handler: Logs warning and returns `undefined`
+    - In production: Always returns `undefined` silently
   - The `__raw` property only includes client variables

 ### `DynamicEnvScript`